How to Make Homemade Hair Gel With Natural Ingredients

 That's it!
 Wondering where you'll find unflavored gelatin?
 Take a trip down the baking aisle, or it may be on the shelf near the Jello.
 Just make sure to buy unflavored gelatin.

-Glycerin?
+Glycerine?
 At the store I bought mine from, they kept it behind the pharmacy counter.
-So if you can't find it on an aisle, just ask the pharmacist.
+So if you can't find it on an aisle, just ask the pharmacist or purchase it online.

 But Does It Work?

 Yeah, that was my question, too, so I decided to put it through a rigorous test.
-I have hip length 3B curly hair, so if it works on my hair, this has to be some awesome stuff.
-Also, I enlisted another curly friend of mine to try it out and sort of give a second opinion on the effectiveness of this recipe.
+I have hip-length 3B curly hair, so if it works on my hair, this has to be some awesome stuff.
+Also, I enlisted another curly-haired friend of mine to try it out and sort of give a second opinion on the effectiveness of this recipe.

 We tried it out on Curly Friend's newly washed hair and applied it as you would normal hair gel.
 To dry, she then diffused her hair.
 I can honestly say we were notably impressed.
 It seemed to work just like any hair gel you'd buy from the store.

 I decided to give it a try on my just-washed hair.
 I have to apply gel to my hair in sections, so it usually takes a good bit.
-This gel doesn't feel sticky or gummy like store bought gels, it's more watery, so was a bit more difficult to judge how much I'd actually applied to my hair.
+This gel doesn't feel sticky or gummy like store-bought gels; it's more watery, so it was a bit more difficult to judge how much I'd actually applied to my hair.
 I let my hair air dry naturally.

 - How to Make Homemade Hair Gel Without Gelatin For Curly Hair